Gateau Frais Cupcakes, Or Fresh Cake Cupcakes

 The Tulip Papers

 Now, I live too far away from Rouses' to stop by and pick up some cupcakes every time I want one.
 So this is my attempt to satisfy that Gentilly craving.
-Before baking, I decided those cute little tulip cupcake holders would be great to help keep the fresh fruit on top.
+Before baking, I decided that those cute little tulip cupcake holders would be great for keeping the fresh fruit on top.
 You know the ones like Joanna Gaines uses in her bakery at Magnolia Market Silos?
 Yeah, those are the ones.
-Not being able to find any nearby, I came across some clever gals on Pinterest who made their own so I gave it a try.
+Not being able to find any nearby, I came across some clever gals on Pinterest who made their own, so I gave it a try.

 It didn't quite turn out like I wanted, but it's a start.